FadeInHeaven/OuttaSpace-A/README.md

-# Project: Emergnecy Cloud Camera Capture (Outtaspace)
+# Project: Emergency Cloud Camera Capture (Outtaspace)

 A web-based application that allows users to capture photos and videos directly to the cloud, designed specifically for situations where the user's phone storage is full.